 Video and Telephone Health Calls

-All existing patients of the practice will now be able to access bulk billed telephone consultations with their usual GP instead of coming into the surgery.
+All existing patients of the practice are able to access bulk billed telephone and video consultations with their usual GP instead of coming into the surgery.

-Patients simply telephone the practice and book an appointment time.
-Your doctor will then call you at the designated time.
+Patients simply telephone the practice and book an appointment time for either a telephone or video chat appointment.
+Your doctor will then either call you or video chat with you at the designated time.

 If you cannot get your video call up and running, call the surgery and a phone consult will be conducted instead or you may be asked to come in.
 You can also view the following link for help.